Hands On Hub & STA Conference

 Gary Benson

-Founder of The Sports Therapy Association
+Founding Member of The Sports Therapy Association

 Gary Benson has been representing Soft Tissue Therapists and Sport Therapists for 18 years, in varied roles at the GCMT (General Council for Massage Therapists) 2007-2009 the SRTC (Sports and Remedial Therapies Council) 2009-2010 As a Profession Specific Board Advisor to the CNHC (Complementary Natura Healthcare Council 2010-2013) and as an advisor to other membership bodies until 2013.
 He founded the Sports Therapy Association to raise the standard of membership support and representation in early 2014, Incorporating as a not-for-profit Association in February 2015.
 As an educator working in roles in Higher Education, Further Education and the Private sector has experience in qualification design, delivery and assessment protocols.